ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 Use the `mbed test` command to compile and run tests.

 There are two testing frameworks: Greentea and Icetea.
 Greentea provides tests designed for driver porting and target verification.
 Icetea provides and manages tests for multiple devices under the test (DUTs) at the same time.
-For example, you can test the network setup for a server and multiple clients, and simultaneously control them from the test environment.
+For example, you can test the network setup for a server and multiple clients, simultaneously controlling them from the test environment.

 The arguments to `test` are:
-* `-m <MCU>` to select a target for the compilation.
-If `detect` or `auto` parameter is passed, then Mbed CLI will attempt to detect the connected target and compile against it.
+* `-m <MCU>`: to select a target for the compilation.
+If the `detect` or `auto` parameter is passed, then Mbed CLI will attempt to detect the connected target and compile against it.
-* `-t <TOOLCHAIN>` to select a toolchain (of those defined in `mbed_settings.py`, see above), where `toolchain` can be either `ARM` (Arm Compiler 5), `GCC_ARM` (GNU Arm Embedded), or `IAR` (IAR Embedded Workbench for Arm).
+* `-t <TOOLCHAIN>`: to select a toolchain from those defined in `mbed_settings.py` above, where `toolchain` can either be `ARM` (Arm Compiler 5), `GCC_ARM` (GNU Arm Embedded), or `IAR` (IAR Embedded Workbench for Arm).
 * `--compile-list` to list all the tests that can be built.
 * `--run-list` to list all the tests that can be run (they must be built first).
 * `--compile` to only compile the tests.